Fusilli

 Fusilli with Red Sauce

-28oz can whole tomatoes such as Bianca DiNapoli
+28oz can whole tomatoes such as Bianco DiNapoli

 1/2 yellow onion, not chopped, outer skin removed